| | | | | |

 My First Direct Drive Wheel: Fanatec DD2

-Community feedback is fascinating here: users running the DD1 at “only” 10-12Nm report it feels “incredibly effortless and smooth compared to a native 12Nm wheel.”
+Users running the DD1 at “only” 10-12Nm report it feels “incredibly effortless and smooth compared to a native 12Nm wheel.”
 The motor has so much overhead that FFB effects are delivered without any strain.
 There’s never any clipping, never any sense of the motor reaching its limits.
 This translates to a feeling of immense control and detail that’s genuinely perceptible compared to mid-range wheelbases.

 A Fanatec DD2 for sale on eBay